linux-audit/audit-kernel/README.md

 the second is that a pull request will be sent from this branch for inclusion into the current merge window.
-During the merge window process the dev and next branches should be frozen, although there is a possibility that some patches may be merged merged into dev-staging for testing or process related reasons.
+During the merge window process the dev and next branches should be frozen, although there is a possibility that some patches may be merged into dev-staging for testing or process related reasons.

 #### Pull Requests for Linus